 Here is the answer to the often-asked question: where do I find cord for baby/mini piping?

-As with a lot of things in the classic sewing world, everyone’s favorite cotton cord Speed-Cro-Sheen isn’t made anymore.
+As with a lot of things in the classic sewing world, one of the favorites, Speed-Cro-Sheen, isn’t made anymore.
 Now I know some of you have a stash of it that will last you until the end of time.
 But if you don’t, then this article is for you!

 Speed-Cro-Sheen is a cotton crochet thread that was introduced in 1953 by Coats and Clark.
 I found a quick-read and interesting history here.
 The modern substitute for Speed-Cro-Sheen is size 3 cotton crochet thread.
 Sadly, size 3 crochet thread is softer and floppier than Speed-Cro-Sheen.
 But it is an option.
 I’ve heard that pre-shrinking is recommended if you use crochet thread.
 I can see that being necessary because the twist of the strands is looser than Speed-Cro-Sheen and it makes sense that if it was washed and dried it would shrink inside the bias fabric.

 Yes you can find sellers on Ebay and Etsy with vintage supply Speed Cro-Sheen.
 But it’s not as readily available as Knit-Cro-Sheen, which is a smaller size.
 I found one seller on Etsy who had a ball of Speed Cro-Sheen in bright pink.

 In addition to size 3 crochet thread, another popular alternative is 100% polyester mini piping cording available in 100-yard spools or by the yard at some heirloom shops, or its twin: polyester drapery cording available at big box fabric and craft stores.

 Of course if you want cotton, you’ll have to keep looking.